professorSergio12/professorSergio12/README.md

 👋 Hello, I'm Rohit Rawat, I'm a passionate software engineer with a strong interest in MERN stack development.

-As a developer, I am eager to apply my technical skills and creativity to design and build robust, user-friendly applications.
+As a  💻developer, I am eager to apply my technical skills and creativity to design and build robust, user-friendly applications.
 My adaptability and quick learning ability will allow me to grasp new technologies and methodologies, enabling me to thrive in a fast-paced and ever-evolving development environment.

 💡 Here's what I bring to the table:
 - 🚀 Full-stack Developer(MERN) | Open-Source Enthusiast | Tech Enthusiast